Sydney's best nightclubs

 Best for: Kicking on after everywhere else has closed

 Right at the nexus of Enmore, Stanmore and Marrickville is this late-night venue that rages on very late, four nights a week.
-Whether you're hitting Enmore’s favourite lesbian night, Birdcage, dropping in to see a live band, or are simply in need of some early-morning untz untz to keep the party rocking, the slyest of all the foxes has got you covered.
+Whether you're hitting Enmore’s favourite queer night, Birdcage, dropping in to see a live band, or are simply in need of some early-morning untz untz to keep the party rocking, the slyest of all the foxes has got you covered.
 Did we mention that it's open real late?
 Suck it, lockouts.

 Best for: Reinvigorated, all-inclusive dive bar feels